Q. What services do you provide?

 Treatment is tailored together with you, the client.
 At the end of the first session, I provide an initial impression and recommendation for work together in treatment sessions going forward.

 Q. How long will treatment last and how often will we meet?

 A. If you do decide or are in need of treatment services, an estimation of the frequency would be offered following the first session.
 Sessions are typically conducted once per week to develop and maintain momentum and treatment gains.
 Sometimes, more frequent sessions are recommended depending on the level of severity of symptoms or the number of co-occurring disorders involved.
 The number of sessions ranges from brief therapy (6-12 sessions) to long-term therapy, depending on the conditions and the interest of the patient.
 Generally, clients with co-occuring disorders prefer and are best treated by longer term therapy.

 Q. Do you work with couples or families?

 A. Yes, in my work I find it is often useful to address the family system when working with individuals, and this type of expanded work would be discussed following the initial evaluation.
 However, many insurances do not cover couples or marital therapy.
 Please check your insurance coverage for specifics.

 A. I work with mainly children ages 10 and up, through adulthood.

 Q. Do you accept insurance?
 How much does therapy cost?

-The Cost for the Drivers License Restoration or court evaluation process, which involves the clinical interview, psychometric assessment, education of the appeal process, validation of references and data, written report and collaboration with the attorney, if needed, is $300.
+The Cost for the Drivers License Restoration or court evaluation process, which involves the clinical interview, psychometric assessment, education of the appeal process, validation of references and data, written report and collaboration with the attorney, if needed, as stated above, is $325.
 Insurance will not cover the cost of legal evaluations, and must be paid at the time of the evaluation.
 Please see my section entitled, “Substance Abuse Evaluations” for more detailed information about these types of assessments.

 Q. Does your treatment blend with AA or with psychiatric medication treatment?